 To help resolve this, we took some inspiration from the ratios in the Google Forms Logo (Ironic, considering that our company’s stated aim is to rid the world of forms).

-As a consequence of the the reduced height, it would be better if there were only four “message bubbles” instead of six within the outer box.
+As a consequence of the reduced height, we concluded that it would be better if there were only four “message bubbles” instead of six within the outer box.📉

 We were getting closer, but weren’t quite there yet.

-The logo needed some polish, so after a adjusting the spacing between elements, adding a sick drop shadow to the message bubbles and changing the shade of violet from “#704589” to “#6d33aa” so that it was brighter, we came up with our final logo:
+The logo needed some polish, so after adjusting the spacing between elements, adding a sick drop shadow to the message bubbles and changing the shade of violet from “#704589” to “#6d33aa” so that it was brighter, we came up with our final logo😍